ilkanmertokul/C-VaccinationSim-Semaphore-SharedMem-Thread-Signals/README.md

 times, she leaves and lives happily ever after.

 ## Expected Output
 Welcome to the GTU344 clinic.
-Number of citizens to vaccinate c=8 with t=2 doses.
+Number of citizens to vaccinate c=8 with t=2 doses.<br />
-Nurse 1 (pid=3451) has brought vaccine 1: the clinic has 1 vaccine1 and 0 vaccine2.
+Nurse 1 (pid=3451) has brought vaccine 1: the clinic has 1 vaccine1 and 0 vaccine2.<br />
-Nurse 3 (pid=3452) has brought vaccine 1: the clinic has 2 vaccine1 and 0 vaccine2.
+Nurse 3 (pid=3452) has brought vaccine 1: the clinic has 2 vaccine1 and 0 vaccine2.<br />
-...
+...<br />
-Nurse 2 has brought vaccine 2: the clinic has 5 vaccine1 and 1 vaccine2.
+Nurse 2 has brought vaccine 2: the clinic has 5 vaccine1 and 1 vaccine2.<br />
-Vaccinator 1 (pid=3454) is inviting citizen pid=3456 to the clinic ...
+Vaccinator 1 (pid=3454) is inviting citizen pid=3456 to the clinic<br />
+...<br />
-Nurse 2 has brought vaccine 2: the clinic has 5 vaccine1 and 2 vaccine2.
+Nurse 2 has brought vaccine 2: the clinic has 5 vaccine1 and 2 vaccine2.<br />
-...
+...<br />
-Citizen 1 (pid=3456) is vaccinated for the 1 st time: the clinic has 6 vaccine1 and 1 vaccine2
+Citizen 1 (pid=3456) is vaccinated for the 1 st time: the clinic has 6 vaccine1 and 1 vaccine2<br />
-...
+...<br />
 Citizen 1 (pid=3456) is vaccinated for the 5 th time: the clinic has 5 vaccine1 and 3 vaccine2.
 The
 citizen is leaving.
-Remaining citizens to vaccinate: 7 ...
+Remaining citizens to vaccinate: 7<br />
-Nurses have carried all vaccines to the buffer, terminating.
 ...
+Nurses have carried all vaccines to the buffer, terminating.<br />
+...<br />
-All citizens have been vaccinated .
+All citizens have been vaccinated .<br />
-Vaccinator 1 (pid=3454) vaccin
+Vaccinator 1 (pid=3454) vaccinated 6 doses.
+Vaccinator 2 (pid=3455) vaccinated 10 doses.
+The clinic
+is now closed.
+Stay healthy.